 Family of 22-year-old mother who died while in police custody after car accident demands the truth.
 The incident raises questions if Texas jails have changed since the death of Sandra Bland.

-70 miles north and almost three years since motorist Sandra Bland was found dead in a Walker County, Texas jail cell, another Black woman driver dies while detained.
+70 miles south and almost three years since motorist Sandra Bland was found dead in a Waller County, Texas jail cell, another Black woman driver dies while detained.

-While in Waller County jail in Huntsville, Texas, Symone Marshall was found unresponsive a little over two weeks into her detainment.
+While in Walker County jail in Huntsville, Texas, Symone Marshall was found unresponsive a little over two weeks into her detainment.

 She was rushed to Huntsville Memorial Hospital, but pronounced dead.
 Reports say that an autopsy revealed that she suffered a seizure, but ultimately passed away due to blood clots that traveled to her lungs.
 Her death was ruled natural.

 The Detroit native was arrest following a car accident in which she was not at fault.
 According to local law enforcement, Marshall and a female passenger refused to be transported to a nearby hospital following the accident.